Jesus Robles Maloof: The power of conviction

 Has anything changed in the last five or ten years in terms of your ability to use information, the media, or new digital devices that improve that effectiveness?

 Yes.
 In recent years we have used alternative media to attract more attention to our troubles in Mexico.
 As defenders we are using it to protect, but the government and other groups are also using it against us.
 So, we're in a kind of a battle.
 It also changes our work because we get to know people in the network better.
 We are building a network constantly, and we are now talking to other people who we don't normally speak to; people who use the Internet, people who have more information.
-In Mexico there is control over information and the monopoly over information has done a lot of damage to our democracy, so.
+In Mexico there is control over information and the monopoly over information has done a lot of damage to our democracy, so now we are breaking it.
 We can talk to other people outside the circle of traditional civil society.

 But what is the dark side?
 What is the government doing that you're worried about?